tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/student_labs/afternoon_lab.md

 * Get your css connected via the `link` tag.
 Put it in the `head`.
 Change the body background to `azure` to test it.

 * Get the jquery library connected.
-Get the script tag with the **minified** version copied to your clipboard. `https://code.jquery.com/`
+Get the script tag with the **minified** version copied to your clipboard. `https://code.jquery.com/`.
 Put it in the `head`.
 But does it go above or below your app.js script tag?
 The order is crucial.

-Test if the jquery library is available to your app.js by writing in a `$`.
+Test if the jquery library is available to your `app.js` by writing a `$` into `app.js`.

 ![](https://i.imgur.com/5VCwOrN.png)